craftcms/docs/docs/4.x/extend/README.md

 #### Composer

-If your journey with Craft so far has not involved [Composer](https://getcomposer.org),
+If your journey with Craft so far has not involved [Composer](https://getcomposer.org), certain concepts (like namespacing and auto-loading) may present additional difficulty.
+Consider reviewing our article on using the [starter project](kb:using-the-starter-project), and try running [updates](../updating.md#composer) or installing a plugin with Composer.

 ::: danger
 In the course of extending Craft, you will _never_ need to modify files that live in the `vendor/` directory.
 Changes to source files will be lost any time Composer installs or updates packages.